Planning For Tomorrow Using A Will

 A will is one of the most common types of estate planning documents.
 It’s also one of the most important and can be used to provide for the distribution of personal and real property.

-At the Estate Law Center, PLLC, estate planning attorney Katherine S. Charapich helps individuals in the Piedmont area and throughout Northern Virginia draft wills and develop estate plans that address their unique concerns, needs and goals — both now and in the future.
+At the Estate Law Center, PLLC, estate planning attorney Katherine S. Breckenridge (formerly Katherine S. Charapich) helps individuals in the Piedmont area and throughout Northern Virginia draft wills and develop estate plans that address their unique concerns, needs and goals — both now and in the future.

 Why Do I Need A Will?